Monadical-SAS/solana-dns/README.md

   + `ns1.digitalocean.com`,
   + `1.1.1.1`,
   + the `.com` root servers,
-  + and every middle-box between you and them are **all** non-malicious, free of bugs, and are otherwise functioning perfectly.
+  + and every middle-box between you and them
+  are **all** non-malicious, free of bugs, and are otherwise functioning perfectly.

 - the requests and responses are entirely in plaintext, making it trivial for middle-boxes to intercept, record, and modify query content
-- the responses are unsigned and unauthenticated, meaning the user has no idea if the you were the one who created that DNS record, or if a malicious/buggy/hacked middle-box just decided to return a different value randomly With no signature or public key to verify against, there's no way to know whether the response value has been tampered with.
+- the responses are unsigned and unauthenticated, meaning the user has no idea if the you were the one who created that DNS record, or if a malicious/buggy/hacked middle-box just decided to return a different value randomly.
+  With no signature or public key to verify against, there's no way to know whether the response value has been tampered with.

 **Enter DNSSEC & DNS-over-HTTPS... two separate technologies aiming to solve two of the biggest issues.**